-At least Not Achieved t one of the following is true: Partially Achieved All th Achieved e following statements are true: NA#1.
-Information rights requests under UK GDPR are frequently not recognised or appropriately responded to.
-Partial achievement is not possible for this contributing outcome A#1.
+At least Not Achieved one of the following is true: Partially Achieved All the Achieved following statements are true: NA#1.
+Information rights requests under UK GDPR are frequently not recognised or appropriately responded to. for this contributing outcome A#1.
 Your organisation appropriately recognises and responds to information rights requests.
 NA#2.
 Responsibility for responding to information rights requests has not been assigned to an appropriately trained member, or members, of staff.
 A#2.
 Relevant staff members recognise that individuals can make information rights requests, the different categories of requests, and what action they should take when they receive one.
 A#3.
 Responsibilities for information rights requests have been delegated to appropriately trained and resourced staff members who can manage them in line with legal requirements.